All command line parameters accepted by all tools in the GATK.

 Run reporting mode

 By default, GATK generates a run report that is uploaded to a cloud-based service.
-This report contains basic non-identifying statistics (which tool was used, whether the run was successful etc.) that help us for debugging and development.
-You can use this option to turn off reporting if your run environment is not connected to the internet or if your data is subject to stringent confidentiality clauses (e.g. clinical patient data).
-To do so you will need to request a key using the online request form on our website.
+This report contains basic statistics about the run (which tool was used, whether the run was successful etc.) that help us for debugging and development.
+Up to version 3.2-2 the run report contains a record of the username and hostname associated with the run, but it does **NOT** contain any information that could be used to identify patient data.
+Nevertheless, if your data is subject to stringent confidentiality clauses (no outside communication) or if your run environment is not connected to the internet, you can disable the reporting system by seeting this option to "NO_ET".
+You will also need to request a key using the online request form on our website (se FAQs).

 The --phone_home argument is an enumerated type (PhoneHomeOption), which can have one of the following values: